DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/Tab, Tab, Attack.md

 We need to open the file to see it's content.

-There is a lot of ways to do this, the shortest I found using basic BASH commands is the following combination which requires luck to hit:
+There is a lot of ways to do this, the shortest I found using basic Bash commands is the following combination which requires luck to hit:

 `'c'` + `'a'` + `'t'` + `SPACE` +`'A'` + `Tab(HOLD)` + `ENTER` + `Tab(HOLD)` + `ENTER` = 7 clicks